-The 600 volt 300/5 ratio Type GCO transformers are identified by their bell shape, black case, and molded nameplate.
-Their single turn primary winding is provided by the controller load connection straps.
+operate the Types A or B thermal overload relays.
+The 600/5 ratio Type GCP transformers have a single turn primary winding, provided by the controller load connection straps.
 The secondary wires - one white, the other black - are color coded for polarity identification.